nwoeanhinnogaehr/tinyspec-cling/README.md

 and extract it to a directory called `cling_bin`.
 (If you're using Arch, the Ubuntu 16 package gives some warnings but basically seems to work.)

-SDL2 is used for audio output.
-Please install an appropriate package for your system.
+SDL2 is used for audio output, and FFTW3 is required for synthesis.
+Please install appropriate packages for both.

 Then, compile tinyspec with `./compile`.